Scenario

 Step 2: Set up MIRROR to Transform and Sync Data

-- In the SELECT query, we address the scenario by choosing only a few columns, enriching some columns using the JOIN operation, and filtering based on the country.
+With the peers set up, you can create a mirror that facilitates periodic sync from PostgreSQL to Snowflake with custom transformations.- In the SELECT query, we address the scenario by choosing only a few columns, enriching some columns using the JOIN operation, and filtering based on the country.

 - The OPTIONS clause provides granular control when configuring the MIRROR: